12th December, 2023

 - where the safe working load of machinery for lifting loads depends on its configuration—

-- the machinery is clearly marked to indicate its safe working load for each configuration; or
+- i. the machinery is clearly marked to indicate its safe working load for each configuration; or

 The regulation goes on to require marking of lifting accessories and marking of the equipment to show if it is designed for the lifting of persons.

-Its common sense that lifting equipment needs to be stable during any lifting operation.
-So it needs the strength and stability for the load it will be lifting.
+It is common sense that lifting equipment needs to be stable during any lifting operation.
+It needs enough strength and stability for the load it will be lifting.
 And yes, that is exactly what LOLER adds to the requirements for lifting equipment.

 - lifting equipment is of adequate strength and stability for each load, having regard in particular to the stress induced at its mounting or fixing point;